-Ideas to keep your kids entertained and stay sane over the summer break.
+Ideas to keep your kids entertained and help you stay sane.

 1.Create A Summer Reading List

-Pick up a few books you’ve been pining to check out and set aside 15-20 minutes or more a day to read.
+Order a few books you’ve been pining to check out and set aside 15-20 minutes or more a day to read.
 Have the kids pick out a few books they’ll enjoy as well!
-If you want to make it a family affair, visit your local library together to check out books you can all read together if you like.
+If you want to make it a family affair, let your kids browse online and pick them out together.
 Create relevant activities such as a book-themed board game or have a reading contest to see who can read the most books before the end of summer.

 Bright Tip!
 Choose a book or book series that has also been made into a movie and offer to have a movie night once everyone has finished reading the book(s).
 You can compare the differences between the book and the movie afterwards to make it both fun and educational.

-Contrary to popular belief, just because it’s summer time doesn’t mean you have to spend every single moment with the kids.
+Contrary to popular belief, just because it’s time for social distancing doesn’t mean you have to spend every single moment with the kids.
 Plan one or a few date nights in advance just for you and your significant other, or even just a night in for yourself!
 If you have a relative that loves you very much, ask them to Facetime with your child for the length of a movie so you can get some time away to decompress—and maybe Grandma can get some time with her grandkids.
 They can watch a movie together or play a game!
 Make sure you’re in the next room just in case Grandma needs to call.

 Bright Tip!
-Plan your night(s) out in advance to allow for extra time to find a suitable sitter and other arrangements to ensure things run as smoothly as possible while you’re away.
+Plan your night(s) out in advance to allow for extra time to find a suitable virtual “sitter” and other arrangements to ensure things run as smoothly as possible so you can truly relax.

 Yes, virtual summer camps exist, and we couldn’t think of a better way to get your kid engaged and learning during their time off.
-You can even find virtual summer camps that are designed specifically for your kids’ age range.
+You can even find virtual summer camps that are designed specifically for your childrens’ age ranges.
 Most camps last anywhere from a week to a few weeks and some are even offered for free!
 Try asking around or searching online for camps that align with your kids’ interests or provide some educational benefit to help keep their minds sharp while they’re out of school.